What are my chances of receiving financial aid?

 In order to receive financial aid do I have to apply every year?

 Yes.
 In order to receive consideration for eligible programs you must file a Free Application for Federal Student Aid (FAFSA) each year.
-File the FAFSA as close to January as possible.
+File the FAFSA as soon as possible after January 1st

 If my parents are divorced or separated, which parent do I put on the FAFSA?